-III cuitine ui e I i ei costonais Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-Plan physicians must provide or arrange your care. • Plan physicians must provide or arrange your care.
-Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. • The services listed below are for the charges billed by a for your surgical care.
-See Section 5(c) for charges assocenter, etc.). • YOUR PHYSICIAN MUST GET PRECERTIFICA PROCEDURES.
-Please refer to the precertification in which services require precertification and identify whi formation shown in Section 3 to be sure Benefit Description You pay burgical procedures High Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Surgical treatment of morbid obesity (bariatric surgery) - a condition in which an individual weighs 100 pounds or 100% over his or her normal weight according to current underwriting standards; \$15 per primary care visit \$60 per specialist visit Included in inpatient hospital facility admission Note: To meet requirements of bariatric surgery eligible members must be age 18 or over.
-Preauthorization is required.
-Presence of morbid obesity, defined as a body mass index (BMI) greater than or equal to 40 or greater than or equal to 35 in conjunction with severe co-morbidities such as cardiopulmonary complications or severe diabetes; and An adequately documented history of consistent participation in a weight management program for 12 consecutive months that is similar to that described in the document, Surgical Treatment of Morbid Obesity Responsibilities, including regular PCP visits to document compliance; and
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan providers must provide or arrange your care. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a provider or other healthcare professional for your surgical care.
+See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOUR PROVIDER MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

+7 5 1 1 Benefit Description You pay Sur gical procedures High A comprehensive range of services, such as: \$15 per primary care visit • Operative procedures \$60 per specialist visit • Treatment of fractures, including casting Included in inpatient hospital facility admission • Normal pre- and post-operative care by the surgeon included in inpatient nospital facility admission • Correction of amblyopia and strabismus • Endoscopy procedures • Biopsy procedures • Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery ) Surgical treatment of severe obesity (bariatric surgery) - a condition in which an individual weighs 100 pounds or $100\%$ over his or her normal weight according to current underwriting standards; g Note: To meet requirements of bariatric surgery eligible members must be age 18 or over.
+Preauthorization is required - Presence of morbid obesity, defined as a body mass index (BMI) greater than or equal to 40 or greater than or equal to 35 in conjunction with severe co-morbidities such as cardiopulmonary complications or severe diabetes; and An adequately documented history of consistent participation in a weight management program for 12 consecutive month that is similar to that described in the document, Surgical Treatment of Morbid Obesity Responsibilities, including regular PCP visits to document compliance; and